kwhat/jnativehook/readme.txt

 	Extract source archive to a folder without spaces and run ant in that folder.
 If custom build configuration is needed use the "configure" task to generate a build.properties file for modification.

+*** Installation ***
+The JNativeHook library ships with all the supported native libraries included in the jar file.
+The library will attempt to identify the host operating system and extract the appropriate library to a temporary location and dynamically load it.
+All that is needed for most installations is placing the jar file in the programs class path.

+There maybe specific circumstances where bundling the native library within the jar is undesirable.
+For these situations the native library can be loaded from the java.library.path by specifying the location of the binary file.
+For example java -Djava.library.path=/usr/lib -jar JNativeHook.jar.
+If both an external and internal library are present the external library takes precedence.

+*** Known Issues ***
+The current native key code to virtual key code conversion method will probably only work for standard united states keyboard layout.
+A more effective solution using a native key code to key string lookup should be implemented against the current keyboard layout and then translated to a virtual key code.